The Soul Dam

 PROCESSED

 A side channel opened beside the desk.
-The Stream tugged at the tree like a tide.
+The Soul Stream tugged.

-The tree resisted at first—branches whipping, leaves flaring—trying to hold onto anger the way a living thing holds onto breath.
+Yergesil resisted at first—branches whipping, crown flaring—trying to hold onto anger like it was a root sunk deep into soil.

 The name slid away.